malinirs/libft/README.md

 • ft_putnbr_fd

-Bonus part
+Bonus part.
 The following functions will allow you to easily use your lists.

 • ft_lstnew